mentalfaculty/LLVS/docs/_posts/2019-09-25-data-driven-swiftui.md

 - Data can be stored to create a new version based on any earlier version
 - History can be branched, and merged

-LLVS has the added advantage that it abstracts away all sync and networking code, so building a syncing app is as easy as pulling from GitHub.
+LLVS has the added advantage that it abstracts away all sync and networking code, so building a syncing app is as easy as pushing and pulling with Git.

 ## Data Driven